interledger/rafiki/packages/open-payments/README.md

 5. Create `OutgoingPayment` grant & start interaction flow:

-The final step for Amazon's backend system will be to create an `OutgoingPayment` on Alice's wallet.
-Before this, however, Amazon will need to create an outgoing payment grant, which typically requires some sort of interaction with Alice.
-Amazon will need to facilitate this interaction with Alice (e.g. redirect her to a webpage with a dialog) to get her consent for creating an `OutgoingPayment` on her account.
+The final step for Online Marketplace's backend system will be to create an `OutgoingPayment` on Alice's wallet.
+Before this, however, Online Marketplace will need to create an outgoing payment grant, which typically requires some sort of interaction with Alice.
+Online Marketplace will need to facilitate this interaction with Alice (e.g. redirect her to a webpage with a dialog) to get her consent for creating an `OutgoingPayment` on her account.
 The detailed sequence for how this is achieved can be found [here](../../docs/grant-interaction.md).

 6. Create `OutgoingPayment`:

-Once the grant interaction flow has finished, and Alice has consented to the payment, Amazon can create the `OutgoingPayment` on her account:
+Once the grant interaction flow has finished, and Alice has consented to the payment, Online Marketplace can create the `OutgoingPayment` on her account:

 ```ts
 const outgoingPayment = await client.outgoingPayment.create(